ceu-lang/ceu/docs/manual/v0.30/docs/lexical_rules/keywords.md

 ## Keywords

-Keywords in Céu are reserved names that cannot be used as identifiers (e.g., variable names):
+Keywords in Céu are reserved names that cannot be used as identifiers (e.g., for variables and events):

 ```ceu
     and             as              async           atomic          await